 Homeowners who only occasionally clean their carpets may choose to hire a reputable professional or rent a carpet cleaner.
 But if you have a lot of carpeting and a house full of kids and pets, you might want to consider buying a machine.
 Though nothing beats the ease and performance of a pro, some of the machines we tested came pretty close for less money.

 Renting a carpet cleaner is an option, too, especially if you don’t plan to deep clean more than a few times a year.
-Rental fees typically run about $20 to $30 per day, but these models tend to be heavy, harder to use, and not always in the best condition.
+Rental fees typically run about $20 to $30 per day, but these models tend to be heavy and harder to use, and they’re not always in the best condition.

 Read CR’s buying guide to get a better idea of what’s out there and what will be best for your needs.

 Spring is the perfect time to really deep clean the outside of your home as well as the inside.
 Invest in a good pressure washer now, while they’re on sale, and you can make your mildewy deck and oil-stained driveway look and feel like new with minimal effort.

 If you have a larger property with more surface area to clean, a gas-powered pressure washer may be ideal.
 But if you’re cleaning a small deck and patio furniture, you probably only need an electric model, which is typically lighter, quieter, and easier to maintain than a gas-powered version.